Grate-Oracle-Lewot/GrateCrystal/README.md

 - Tri Attack is now ???-type like Unown, and its effectiveness is based on Fire, Ice, and Electric combined.

+- Flame Wheel now doubles in power after you've used Defense Curl.
+(However, Flame Wheel and Sacred Fire no longer thaw out a Frozen user.)

 - Foresight, along with letting Normal and Fighting moves hit Ghost types, now lets Ghost moves hit Normal types and Psychic moves hit Dark types.

 - If you use Substitute whilst already having a Substitute up, it raises both your Defense and Special Defense by one stage each.